pieroproietti/penguins-eggs/README.md

 Supporting various distributions, we need to have different packages.
 Debian, Devuan and Ubuntu share the .deb packages of eggs, while for Arch Linux and ManjaroLinux they use their [PKGBUILD](https://aur.archlinux.org/packages/penguins-eggs).

 ## Debian families
-eggs is released deb packages for amd64, armel and arm64 architectures.
-Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, without worries about different versions, except for the architecture.
-It include standard scripts for preinst, postinst, prerm and postrm and manPages.
+eggs is released as a deb package for amd64, armel and arm64 architectures.
+Because of eggs' features, they can be installed in Debian, Devuan, or Ubuntu-based distros without worrying about version (buster, bullseye, bookworm, etc.) except for architecture.
+It includes standard scripts for preinst, postinst, prerm and postrm and man pages.

 ### Install eggs
-There are more than a way to install eggs as .deb package, the most common it's to add and use penguins-eggs-ppa.
+There are more than a way to install eggs as .deb package, the most pratical it's to add and use penguins-eggs-ppa.

 #### Download the package and install with dpkg